oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

 * `--mode=MODE` -- Specifies **benchdnn** mode to be used for benchmarking.
   `MODE` values can be:
-    - `C` or `c` for correctness testing (the default),
+    - `C` or `c` for correctness testing (the default)
-    - `P` or `p` for performance testing,
+    - `P` or `p` for performance testing
-    - `F` or `f` for fast performance testing, an alias for `--mode=P --mode-modifier=PM --max-ms-per-prb=10`,
+    - `F` or `f` for fast performance testing, an alias for `--mode=P --mode-modifier=PM --max-ms-per-prb=10`
-    - `CP` or `cp` for both correctness and performance testing,
+    - `CP` or `cp` for both correctness and performance testing
-    - `R` or `r` for run mode.
+    - `R` or `r` for run mode
-    - `I` or `i` for initialization mode.
+    - `I` or `i` for initialization mode
-    - `L` or `l` for listing mode.
+    - `L` or `l` for listing mode
   Refer to [modes](benchdnn_general_info.md) for details.

 * `--mode-modifier=MODIFIER` -- Specifies a mode modifier to update the mode used for benchmarking. `MODIFIER` values can be:
-    - empty for no modifiers (the default).
+    - empty for no modifiers (the default)
-    - `P` or `p` for parallel backend object creation.
+    - `P` or `p` for parallel backend object creation
-    - `M` or `m` for disabling usage of host memory (GPU only).
-  Refer to [mode modifiers](benchdnn_general_info.md) for details.
+    - `M` or `m` for disabling usage of host memory (GPU only) Refer to [mode modifiers](benchdnn_general_info.md) for details.
   Note: The `P` modifier flips the default value of scratchpad mode passed to the library.
-In order to have the functionality working properly, it is recommended to pass this option **before** the driver name so that the modifier is processed before the execution flow starts and can propagate a new scratchpad value.
+In order for the functionality to work properly, our recommendation is to pass this option **before** the driver name so that the modifier is processed before the execution flow starts and can propagate a new scratchpad value.
 The flow is affected when users pass descriptors directly.
-  When using batch files, no difference will be observed because batch file starts a new cycle underneath, and a scratchpad value will be propagated.
+When using batch files, no difference is observed because batch file starts a new cycle underneath, and a scratchpad value is propagated.

 * `--repeats-per-prb=N` -- Specifies the number of times to repeat testing of the problem.
 The default is `1`.
 This option may help to reproduce sporadic